gocarter/OBDAnalyser/README.md

 >
 > ## Deployment
 >
-> Add additional notes about how to deploy this on a live system
+> Add additional notes about how to deploy this on a live system.
 >
 > ## Built With
 >